mlresearch/v134/_posts/2021-07-21-rashtchian21a.md

 ---
-title: "Average-Case Communication Complexity of Statistical\r Problems"
+title: Average-Case Communication Complexity of Statistical Problems
-abstract: "We study statistical problems, such as planted\r clique, its variants, and sparse principal component\r analysis in the context of average-case\r communication complexity.
-Our motivation is to\r understand the statistical-computational trade-offs\r in streaming, sketching, and query-based\r models.
-Communication complexity is the main tool\r for proving lower bounds in these models, yet many\r prior results do not hold in an average-case\r setting.
-We provide a general reduction method that\r preserves the input distribution for problems\r involving a random graph or matrix with planted\r structure.
-Then, we derive two-party and multi-party\r communication lower bounds for detecting or finding\r planted cliques, bipartite cliques, and related\r problems.
-As a consequence, we obtain new bounds on\r the query complexity in the edge-probe,\r vector-matrix-vector, matrix-vector, linear\r sketching, and
+abstract: We study statistical problems, such as planted clique, its variants, and sparse principal component analysis in the context of average-case communication complexity.
+Our motivation is to understand the statistical-computational trade-offs in streaming, sketching, and query-based models.
+Communication complexity is the main tool for proving lower bounds in these models, yet many prior results do not hold in an average-case setting.
+We provide a general reduction method that preserves the input distribution for problems involving a random graph or matrix with planted structure.
+Then, we derive two-party and multi-party communication lower bounds for detecting or finding planted cliques, bipartite cliques, and related problems.
-  $\\mathbb{F}_2$-sketching models.
-Many\r of these results are nearly tight, and we use our\r techniques to provide simple proofs of some known\r lower bounds for the edge-probe model."
+  As a consequence, we obtain new bounds on the query complexity in the edge-probe, vector-matrix-vector, matrix-vector, linear sketching, and $\mathbb{F}_2$-sketching models.
+Many of these results are nearly tight, and we use our techniques to provide simple proofs of some known lower bounds for the edge-probe model.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: rashtchian21a
 month: 0
-tex_title: "Average-Case Communication Complexity of Statistical\r Problems"
+tex_title: Average-Case Communication Complexity of Statistical Problems
 firstpage: 3859
 lastpage: 3886
 page: 3859-3886